 Classroom focused EE takes place both in the classroom and outside the classroom through observation, requiring students to take their experience and reflect on how it relates to theories and concepts learned through their courses.

 Community-focused EE brings students together with members of the community to apply their knowledge to real-world problems, research questions, and service opportunities.
-By bringing together diverse perspectives and applying them to concrete problems, community-focused EE shows students how they can right the future using what they’ve learning in the classroom to create positive.
+By bringing together diverse perspectives and applying them to concrete problems, community-focused EE shows students how they can right the future using what they’re learning in the classroom to create positive change.

 Work-focused EE gives students hands-on opportunities to apply their knowledge through course and program-based work placements, internships, and co-operative educations programs.
 These programs help students build the experience they need to bridge the gap between graduation and entering the workforce.